Law Enforcement

 Dr. Michelle Beshears

 The illegal trafficking of human organs is a serious problem.
 This is because the need far outweighs the current supply of legally obtained organs.
-In fact, it is estimated that approximately 18 people die each day while waiting for an organ transplant in the United States alone.
+It is estimated that approximately 18 people die each day while waiting for an organ transplant in the United States alone.
 However, the issue of supply and demand for organs is not limited to the U.S. This is an international problem that stems from the fact that there are just not enough donors to supply people in dire need of a life-saving organ transplant.
 READ MORE

 The Law Enforcement Family